-Given reasonable marketing and management, the development should be able to rent up to 93% occupancy within 1 month, assuming units are leased as the renovations are completed.
+Given reasonable marketing and management (assuming no application fee is charged), the development should be able to rent up to 93% occupancy within 1 month, assuming units are leased as the renovations are completed.
 The absorption rate determination considers such factors as the overall estimate of new household growth, the available supply of competitive units, observed trends in absorption of comparable units, and the availability of subsidies and rent specials.
 The absorption period is considered to start as soon as the first units are released for occupancy.
 With advance marketing and preleasing, the absorption period could be less.